Marcus1506/Depixelation/README.md

 rough pixelation inside an area with high detail means the model is safer to predict some sort of middleground, than actually trying to inpaint something that could be possible.

+This means the model tries to continue possible shapes inside the pixelated are based on pixelation, it is not a generative inpaint model.

+**However, this could easily be changed when further combining it with a GAN in sequence.
+The adversery of the GAN should then identify blurred regions, while the generating agent should further refine the given areas.** This approach might ensure _accurate_ inpainting of the GAN, opposed to directly employing a GAN.

 ## Project Structure
 ### Handling Data
 The files "datasets.py" and "data_utils.py" feature a variety of Code needed for the RandomImagePixelation